Mar 6, 2023

 Oatly’s brand tone is fun and accessible—but when it comes to sustainability, its messaging pulls no punches.
 It’s this idyllic balance and clearcut commitment to its original mission that contributes to Oatly’s ongoing global plant-based milk domination.

 An ever-expanding product range and a continual rise in popularity mean that Oatly is likely to enjoy riding the crest of the plant-based wave for some time to come.
+It recently launched in Singapore to grow its presence in Asia and partnered with Starbucks to be part of a plant-based menu in China alongside OmniFoods and Beyond Meat.

-There is a small wave of consumers that has been boycotting Oatly due to a recent deal it made with Blackstone—an alleged donor of the Trump administration and a firm accused of contributing to Amazon deforestation.
+There is a small wave of consumers that have been boycotting Oatly due to a recent deal it made with Blackstone—an alleged donor of the Trump administration and a firm accused of contributing to Amazon deforestation.

 While some former brand advocates have accused Oatly of getting into bed with the enemy and selling its soul, the brand came back with, as you might imagine, a well-executed statement: